VinnyTheLegend/CCTweaked/README.md

 ## MONITOR DIMENSIONS

 #### CREATE MONITOR
 This one is wireless and accepts data from an expandable amount of modems.
-Requires basic coding knowledge and minor editing of the script to get running.
-Too lazy to make it more user friendly.
+Connect a Digital Adapter to a Stressometer, and then to a computer with a wirless modem.
+- transmitter id determines the order they are displayed on the monitor
+- delete /data/config.txt to reset config
+- transmitter automatically copies itself to startup

+Monitor:
 3x (total sources / 2)

 #### FISSION REACTOR